 In the 1972 federal election in Canada, a riding in Manitoba was decided by only 30 votes.
 In the same election, a riding in Ontario was decided by just 4 votes.
 The NDP and Liberal parties, respectively, won these 2 ridings.

-However, if they hadn’t, the Progressive Conservatives could have won a majority of seats, and Canadian history might have been very different.
+However, if they hadn’t, the Progressive Conservatives could have won a plurality of seats, and Canadian history might have been very different.

 Just think—if 36 people (out of the nearly 10 million who voted) had been too lazy to go to the polls that day, Pierre Trudeau might not have been re-elected as Prime Minister and his son (some guy named Justin) might still be teaching drama.
 Even one vote can be powerful!